Aeroflot Flight 773: Investigation

 An investigation showed that debris that fell from the aircraft before the crash showed signs of fire damage.
 Fragments of TNT were also found.
-It was concluded that the explosion was the result of a bomb that was located in the luggage compartment, however it was later revealed that a bomb of 400-800 grams of TNT was placed on the cabin floor, between the cabin wall and a seat at frame 43.
+It was concluded that the explosion was the result of a bomb that was located in the luggage compartment; however, it was later revealed that a bomb of 400–800 grams of TNT was placed in a hand baggage on the cabin floor, probably under seat 45.
 The investigation finished in 1973 without finding the suspect who placed the bomb.